-The average out-of-pocket cost of cataract surgery is $3,500 per eye, based on the most recent estimates.
-This reflects a standard cataract surgery procedure that is not covered by private insurance or Medicare, both of which would offset the out-of-pocket expense.
+The average out-of-pocket cost of cataract surgery is $3,500 per eye, based on the most recent estimates (updated March 8, 2019).
+This reflects a standard cataract surgery procedure not covered by private insurance or Medicare, both of which would offset the out-of-pocket expense.
 There is generally an additional expense for the anesthesiologist of about $250.)
 However, depending on the exact type of treatment received, the location in which it is received, and the provider performing the surgery, this per eye cost could increase substantially.
 Standard cataract surgery in the United States may cost $3,500 to $7,000 per eye.

-The type of IOL chosen also influences the cost.
-There are two basic categories of premium IOLs: toric IOLs to correct astigmatism and refractive IOLs (Crystalens, ReSTOR, ReZoom, Tecnis) to correct presbyopia.
-The additional cost of cataract surgery with toric IOLs is approximately $1,300.
-Refractive IOLs are even more expensive, with an average cost of $2,100.
-So if you elect to have cataract surgery with premium refractive IOLs, your on-paper cost could be in the $5,600 range.
+The type of lens implant (IOL) chosen also influences the cost.
+There are two basic categories of premium IOLs: toric IOLs to correct astigmatism and refractive IOLs (Crystalens, ReSTOR, ReZoom, Tecnis, Symfony) to correct presbyopia.
+The additional cost of cataract surgery with toric IOLs is approximately $1,500.
+Refractive IOLs are even more expensive, with an average cost of $2,500.
+So if you elect to have surgery with premium refractive IOLs, your on-paper cost could be in the $5,600+ range.

 These high-tech lenses are different than the standard monofocal IOL used in basic cataract surgery, which corrects vision for only one distance, and does not correct astigmatism.
 Premium IOLs can improve distance, intermediate, and near vision.

 What Factors Impact Cost?

-Although cost estimates can give you a sense of cataract surgery pricing, your exact cost may differ substantially based on a variety of factors, including:
+The exact cost of treatment may differ substantially based on a variety of factors, including: